Mississippi Democratic Party

 The Mississippi Democratic Party is the affiliate of the Democratic Party in the state of Mississippi.
 The party headquarters is located in Jackson, Mississippi.
+It currently has low electoral power in the state.

 The party has members and County Executive Committees in all 82 counties of the state.
 The Mississippi Democratic State Executive Committee is elected by congressional district: 20 positions from each district.

 Current office holders

 The Mississippi Democratic Party holds none of the eight statewide offices and is in the minority in both houses of the legislature.
-Mississippi Democrats hold one of the state's four U.S. House seats and none of the state's U.S. Senate seats.
+Mississippi Democrats hold one of the state's four U.S. House seats and none of the state's U.S. Senate seats and have not since 1989 when John C. Stennis left office.